 Did you know Alaska is home to the largest producing silver mine in the United States?
 The team at Hecla Greens Creek Mine has demonstrated that its safety record and environmental stewardship are among the best in the world.
 Located in Southeast Alaska within the Admiralty Island National Monument, the ore body contains silver, zinc, gold, and lead.

-The antimicrobial properties of silver prevent microbial colonization on surfaces, making it the ideal material for a range of medical tools and devices including:
+The antimicrobial properties of silver in medicine prevent microbial colonization on surfaces, making it the ideal material for a range of medical tools and devices, including:

 Silver nanoparticles are used in drug delivery systems, diagnostic tools, and as a component of wound dressing.
 Their unique properties make them effective in targeting specific cells and tissues.

-Silver-containing antiseptic solutions and gels are used to clean and disinfect skin before medical procedures, reducing the risk of infection.
+A major medical use of silver is antiseptic solutions and gels used to clean and disinfect skin before medical procedures.
+These solutions and gels help reduce the risk of infection.

 Silver diamine fluoride is a dental treatment that incorporates silver ions to delay tooth decay and prevent its progression.
 It is particularly useful in pediatric dentistry.

 The rise of antibiotic-resistant bacteria has led to increased interest in alternative antimicrobial agents.
-Silver can be an effective option for infections that do not respond to conventional antibiotics.
+Silver in medicine can be an effective option for infections that do not respond to conventional antibiotics.

 Resources: National Institute of Health, National Library of Medicine, Silver Institute, World Silver Survey, Visual Capitalist.